Generative methods for sampling transition paths in molecular dynamics: Generating transition paths with reinforcement learning

 \section{Generating transition paths with reinforcement learning}

-In this section, we first present the main setting of reinforcement learning alongside with the Q-learning framework in Section~\ref{sec:main_set}.
+We turn in this section ta data-free learning approaches based on reinforcement learning.
+The idea is to learn a drift term to bias the dynamics and force the system to go from one metastable to the other.
+We first present the main setting of reinforcement learning alongside with the Q-learning framework in Section~\ref{sec:main_set}.
 We next present in Section~\ref{sec:app_RL} how we apply it to our problem, and make precise in particular the reward function used to train the models.
 Finally, we present in Section~\ref{sec:num_RL} the numerical results obtained with this approach.